Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Stability of the numerical scheme

 \subsection{Stability result for $K \in [0,\infty)$ and $L\in (0,\infty)$}

-In this section we give a detailed proof for the stability result of the discretized bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHweakD}, for the majority of parameter choices $K \in [0,\infty)$ and $L\in (0,\infty)$.
-The proof follows Scheme~\ref{scheme:Stability-scheme} and ideas of the continuous perturbation result, see Section~\ref{section:ContPertProblem}, adapted to the fully discrete setting.
+In this section we give a detailed proof for the stability result of the discretized bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHweakD}, for the majority of parameter choices $K \in [0,\infty)$ and $L\in (0,\infty)$, following Scheme~\ref{scheme:Stability-scheme}.

 \begin{prop} Assume that the exact solution satisfies the regularity assumption \eqref{eq:regularityAss}, and $K\in [0,\infty)$ and $L\in(0,\infty)$.
 Consider the error equations of the numerical scheme \eqref{eq:erroreq}, for the linearly implicit BDF time discretization of order $1 \leq q \leq 5$.
 Assume that, for step-sizes satisfying $\tau^q \leq C_0 h^\kappa$ (with arbitrary $C_0>0$), for a $\kappa > \frac{3}{2}$ the defects are bounded by